 In the early years, general meetings were held in members' homes.
 As membership grew, they were held in local churches, Hummer Park Field House, the Morton Arboretum, and even a firehouse.
 From1985-2018, meetings were held at Lincoln Center in downtown Downers Grove.
 As of January 2019, due to increasing membership and the need for more space, our new location is the Faith United Methodist Church at 59th and Fairview in Downers Grove.
 At each meeting, the Horticulture Chairman presents gardening tips and shares plants with members, the Conservation Chairman reports on current environmental issues and provides information about attracting birds and butterflies to the garden, planting and preserving wildflowers, conserving water, composting, etc. A guest speaker presents a gardening-related program.
 Refreshments are served with an opportunity for members and guests to socialize.

-The club has hosted 24 award-winning Flower Shows from 1960 to the present, the latest on July 8, 2017, to celebrate the club's 90th anniversary.
-The purpose of a Standard Flower Show is to educate club members and the viewing public, to stimulate interest in horticulture and floral design, to provide an outlet for creative expression, and to convey to the community the objectives of National Garden Clubs, Inc. The show must conform to the standards established by NGC and must be judged by a panel/s of NGC-approved judges.
+The club has hosted 24 award-winning Flower Shows since 1960, the latest on July 8, 2017, to celebrate the club's 90th anniversary.
+The purpose of a Standard Flower Show is to educate club members and the viewing public, to stimulate interest in horticulture and floral design, to provide an outlet for creative expression, and to convey to the community the objectives of National Garden Clubs, Inc. (NGC).
+The show must conform to the standards established by NGC and must be judged by a panel/s of NGC-approved judges.

 Originally, the club held many small fundraisers in a given year.
 In November 1968, the club held its first major fundraiser, which became an annual event.
 It was held in a local church and consisted of a luncheon and floral design program.
 The food was prepared and served by club members using the church kitchen.
 In 1971, baked goods and a white elephant sale were added.
 In 1983, the event was moved to the Carlisle in Lombard where it has remained.
 Today the fundraiser, "A Festive Touch," consists of a luncheon, a floral design program, raffle, goodies table, treasures table, and boutique tables (crafts, needlework and fresh arrangements...all the handiwork of club members and friends).
 Attendance has grown to over 400 guests.
 Proceeds help support the club's programs, scholarships, and community projects throughout the year.